|Nutrition Facts (per serving)|

 - Dash of freshly ground pepper

-- Stir in the vinegar or serve on the side, and maybe a side of crusty bread.
+Stir in the vinegar or serve on the side, maybe with a side of crusty bread.

 - The overall cooking time will depend on the type of lentils you use.

 - If you want to prepare this soup without tomatoes, increase the water to 5 1/2 cups.

 - If you're pressed for time and don't feel comfortable letting the soup simmer for an hour or more while you're out or busy with other things, you can soak the lentils in water for up to two hours before cooking.
 You can then cut the simmering time down to about 20 to 35 minutes, but cover the pot if you shorten the time.